 Sea and river water

-They rake while swimming.
+They paddle while swimming.

-Define transparency.
+Define transparency

-Does the substance have a color?
+Does the substance have color?

-Is there a smell;
+Is there a smell?

 Does sugar dissolve in our case;